thephpleague/csv/reading-8.0.md

 <p class="message-notice">This method <strong>is not affected</strong> by <code>Reader::setReturnType</code>.</p>

-`fetchOne` return one single row from the CSV data.
-The required argument $offset represent the row index starting at 0.
-If no argument is given to the method it will return the first row from the CSV data.
+`fetchOne` return one single row from the CSV data as an `array`.
+The required argument `$offset` represents the row index starting at `0`.
+If no argument is given the method will return the first row from the CSV data.

 ~~~php
 $data = $reader->fetchOne(3); ///accessing the 4th row (indexing starts at 0)